 - Handling is #1 in its class

 - Parts are still readily available at many dealers

 - Suspension is good, but not its strong point

 - Harder to find locally compared to a YZ125

 - Durability can be hit or miss depending on the model year and how it was maintained

 - It’s yellow

 Prices of used bikes can vary greatly.
-If you’re looking to get an ’04-’05 in good shape, you can expect to pay around 1700 bucks.
-On the other end, an ’01 RM125 that is beat up might be half that, or less if they really need cash.
+If you’re looking to get an ’04-’05 in good shape, you can expect to pay around 2000-3000 dollars.
+On the other end, an ’01 RM125 that is beat up might be worth half that, or less if they really need cash.
 2000 and older are in the 600-1500 range.

 Even though they’re both 125cc dirt bikes from Suzuki, they’re very different.
 The main difference is that the RM 125 is a high-performance MX bike built for racing, while the DRZ125 is a physically smaller trail bike that’s best if you’re a beginner or casual trail rider.

 How to ride with confidence and control off-road